ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/ScienceFieldPreparation.rst

 optionally integrating over or across individual spectra.
 Each of these steps is selectable via input parameters.

+The ``DO_PREFLAG_SCIENCE`` parameter allows user to flag science data based on already available information from processing of the bandpass data.
+At this stage this is used to flag really bad antennas (with more than 80% channels flagged in the bandpass table).

 Again, there is an option to use the
 AOFlagger tool (written by Andre Offringa) to do the flagging.
 This can be turned on by ``FLAG_WITH_AOFLAGGER``, or